Alfa Romeo Cassino Plant: History

-A big plant was built in 1972 near Cassino to build a little car: the Fiat 126.
-It would be a successful, long-living model and production will be discontinued only in 2000.
-The 126 would also be the last Fiat to fit a rear engine.
-Production continued next to a new Fiat model, the 131, which was introduced in 1974 and would be discontinued in 1984.
+The Cassino Assembly Plant was built in 1972 near Cassino to build the Fiat 126.
+The Fiat 126 was in production until 2000 and was the last Fiat to fit a rear engine.
+In 1974, the Fiat 131 was introduced which stayed in production until 1984.

-Production of the Fiat Ritmo, the new Italian mid-size car, was kicked off six years after the plant was opened.
-It was 1978, the year when Comau Robogate systems were installed in the Fiat Rivalta plant and in Cassino.
+Production of the Fiat Ritmo, a new Italian mid-size car, was kicked off six years after the plant was opened.
+Comau Robogate systems were installed in 1978 in the Fiat Rivalta plant and in Cassino.
 This highly automated system was designed to facilitate and speed up the tasks of workers in the Body Shop.
 The plant was now operating at full capacity.
 Production of a new car – the Fiat Regata – started in 1983.

 Over little more than ten years, the plant had become firmly established in the area and employed many locals.
-New models were introduced.
-1988 was the year of the Fiat Tipo.
-The car had a fully galvanised body and the use of new materials forced to modernise the systems.
+New models were introduced including the Fiat Tipo in 1988.
+The car had a fully galvanized body and the use of new materials forced to modernize the systems.
 The model would be a best-seller and up to one thousand cars would roll off the lines a day.
-Many years later, the car would gain everlasting fame in the popular TV serial Inspector Montalbano who is portrayed at the wheel of a Tipo.

 Production of the Tempra started one year later.
 The model came in three versions – sedan, wagon and van, named Marengo – and shared many components with the Tipo, such as the engines, the platform, the doors and the suspension.
-These models were replaced from 1995 to 1996 by a new family of cars: the Bravo and the Brava, the Marea and the new Marengo van.
+These models were replaced from 1995 to 1996 by a new family of cars: the Bravo and Brava, the Marea and the new Marengo van.

-With the new millennium came a new renovation for Cassino: the production lines of the Bravo, Brava and Marea were pulled down to give way to the assembly lines of the Stilo, production of which started in 2001.
-The factory underwent yet another major technological advance when the Robogate was retired and replaced by the Open Gate system that offered more efficient and accurate side panel welding.
+The production lines of the Bravo, Brava, and Marea were pulled down to make way for the assembly lines of the Stilo which started production in 2001.
+The factory underwent yet another major technological advance when the Robogate was retired and replaced by the Open Gate system, which offered more efficient and accurate side panel welding.
 The production rate of the plant increased and touched 250 thousand cars a year.
-The new Bravo replaced the Stilo in 2007.
-The Stilo was discontinued in 2008 while the Croma, which went into production in 2005, was ended five years later.
-At the same time came the Lancia Delta (that would be discontinued in 2014), and the Alfa Romeo Giulietta, based on the new Compact platform concept.
-Production of the Alfa Romeo Giulia was kicked off in June 2016.